mm6/InternetOfThingsCourse/projects/project3/Project3.md

 	BLE.addCharacteristic(temperatureMeasurementCharacteristic);
 	BLE.addCharacteristic(batteryLevelCharacteristic);

+	// Make available the lastBattery variable
 	batteryLevelCharacteristic.setValue(&lastBattery, 1);

-	BleAdvertisingData advData;
+	// We need an object to provide advertisements BleAdvertisingData advData;

 	// While we support both the health thermometer service and the battery service, we